 Check out some baby carriers that work best for you.

 10. Baby Bathtub and rinser

-For small space, you may have to place a bathtub on top of the bathroom sink, make sure the water is draining INTO the sink – not outside.
+For a small space, you may have to place a bathtub on top of the bathroom sink, make sure the water is draining INTO the sink – not outside.

 For baby bathing, you need to get a rinser, as it ensures rinsing with warm water at room temperature – not too hot or too cold.
 Ideally, baby rinser should have soft edges to keep your little one safe from scratches.
 I highly recommend Skip hop for a comfortable and scratch-free bathtime.

 As a safety precaution: Do not leave your child unattended on the sling or in the bathtub.

 A lot of moms recommend using white noise for babies, in case you have loud surroundings.
 Background noise may interrupt your baby’s slumber.
 You must have a sound machine, often known as white noise, to make sure the baby is having a good sleep at her scheduled times.